-The Laboratory of Composite Materials and Adaptive Structures participated at the 20th International Conference on Composite Materials (ICCM20) that took place July 19-24, 2015 in Copenhagen, Denmark.
-The CMASLab was represented by Prof. Dr. Paolo Ermanni, Dr. Andres Arrieta, Dr. Joanna Wong, Claudio Di Fratta, Martin Eichenhofer, Davi Montenegro, Falk Runkel and Claudia Thurnherr.
-The delegates contributed with six talks about recent research in the fields of composite processing, adaptive structures, micromechanics and computational structural mechanics.
+The Laboratory of Composite Materials and Adaptive Structures participated at the 26th International Conference on Adaptive Structures and Technologies (ICAST 2015) that took place October 14-16, 2015, in Kobe, Japan.
+The CMASLab was represented by Prof. Dr. Paolo Ermanni, Dr. Andrea Bergamini, Izabela Kuder, Edgar Flores Parra and Dominic Keidel.
+The delegates contributed with four talks about recent research in the fields of morphing wings and active vibration control.

-The Composite Materials and Adaptive Structures Lab congratulates him and we wish him all the best!
+The Composite Materials and Adaptive Structures Lab congratulates him for his great achievement and wishes him all the best for his future!